zdu-strong/transparent-republic/README.md

 Holds exactly two powers:<br/>

-✅ To appoint key national officials — including the President, State Governors, Supreme Court Justices, Military Commanders, and National Budget Teams.<br/>
+✅ To appoint key national officials — including the President, State Governors, Supreme Court Justices, Military Commanders, and National Budget Teams.(≥60% approval required)<br/>

-✅ To revoke any government official, including law enforcement personnel, via majority internal vote.<br/>
+✅ To revoke any government official, including law enforcement personnel, via majority internal vote.(≥50% vote required)<br/>

 If a lower official abuses their power, their superior can be revoked by the National Supervisory Council.<br/>